AfraidYetJoyful/ingenium_cartographer/README.md

     - `sl`
     - `--help`

     The `--help` option provides more information about the different options. `dev-jazzy` is intended for use on the Ubuntu 24.04.1 LTS Desktop developer laptop for a LiDAR project. `dev-humble` is intended for an Ubuntu 22.04.5 LTS Desktop developer project which requires ROS Humble (in our case, this exists to facilitate work with LIO-SAM). `rpi` is intended for use on an Ubuntu 24.04.2 LTS Server installation on a Raspberry Pi 3.
-It exclusively installs the dependencies and packages needed for recording data from the LiDAR puck and IMU.
-At this time, `slam` is identical to `dev-humble`, but it will someday be replaced by a script analogous to `rpi`, but for running LIO-SAM.
+It exclusively installs the dependencies and packages needed for recording data from the LiDAR puck and IMU. `slam` is currently almost identical to `dev-humble`, except that it assumes a WSL installation and installs Gnome GUI before running `dev-humble`.
 For more details on `sl`, see the help menu.

     To set up the dev-jazzy system, you would run

     `./install.sh dev-jazzy`

     These scripts frequently prompt sudo at various stages of the process.
 This is normal.
+You should monitor the installaton process--it currently requests user input a LOT, and we haven't figured out how to fix that yet.

 ## Instructions for Gathering and Processing Data